avocado-framework/avocado/man/avocado.rst

       --open-browser        Open the generated report on your preferred browser.
                             This works even if --html was not explicitly passed, since an HTML report is always generated on the job results dir.
-Current: False
-      --html-job-result {on,off}
+      --disable-html-job-result
                             Enables default HTML result in the job results directory.
-File will be located at
+File will be named "results.html".
-                            "html/results.html".
       --journal             Records test status changes (for use with avocado- journal-replay and avocado-server)
       --json FILE           Enable JSON result format and write it to FILE.
-Use '-' to redirect to the standard output.
+Use "-" to redirect to the standard output.
-      --json-job-result {on,off}
+      --disable-json-job-result
                             Enables default JSON result in the job results directory.
 File will be named "results.json".
       --tap FILE            Enable TAP result output and write it to FILE.
-Use '-' to redirect to the standard output.
+Use "-" to redirect to standard output.
-      --tap-job-result {on,off}
+      --disable-tap-job-result
                             Enables default TAP result in the job results directory.
-File will be named "results.tap".
+File will be named "results.tap"
       --tap-include-logs    Include test logs as comments in TAP output.
-Defaults to False
+      -z, --archive         Archive (ZIP) files generated by tests

+    output and result format:
       --xunit FILE          Enable xUnit result format and write it to FILE.
-Use '-' to redirect to the standard output.
+Use "-" to redirect to the standard output.
-      --xunit-job-result {on,off}
+      --disable-xunit-job-result
                             Enables default xUnit result in the job results directory.
 File will be named "results.xml".
-      --xunit-job-name XUNIT_JOB_NAME
+      --xunit-job-name JOB.RUN.RESULT.XUNIT.JOB_NAME
                             Override the reported job name.
 By default uses the Avocado job name which is always unique.
 This is useful for reporting in Jenkins as it only evaluates